tessel/t2-cli/README.md

 Copy the example.env into a file called config.env and modify each of the fields so that they are accurate.
 The keyPath refers to the path to your SSH key and the keyPassphrase is an optional configuration if you need to specify a passphrase to access your key.

 ## Usage
-`prime run FILENAME` will deploy that starting file and its dependencies to your remote Tessel
+`t2 run FILENAME` will deploy that starting file and its dependencies to your remote Tessel

 ## TODO
 The commands below are planned to be implemented by product ship date.